If you've got the talent and commitment to become an aerospace

 - National programmes to encourage young people’s interest in the aviation industry and aerospace engineering.

-Please note that all references for individual applications must be posted separately to the RAeS Careers and Education Manager directly by the referee in a sealed, signed envelope, in time for the deadline.
+Please note that all references for individual applications must be posted separately to the RAeS Board and Committee Administrator directly by the referee in a sealed, signed envelope, in time for the deadline.

-Please refer to the Applicant Guidelines for full details and eligibility criteria.
+Please refer to the Applicant Guidelines for further details and eligibility criteria.

-There are now three separate application forms for Centennial applicants: Centennial Scholarships - Indvidual; Centennial Scholarships - Team and Centennial Scholarships
+There are two separate application forms for Centennial applicants: Centennial Scholarships - Individual & Centennial Scholarships - Team.

 Centennial Scholarship Application Form - INDIVIDUAL